 Fiat Chrysler’s Italy sales

-On the positive side, FCAU’s US market sales rise 14.7% YoY in September due to solid demand for its Jeep and Ram brands.
-This was the sixth straight month in which the company’s total US sales witnessed positive YoY growth.
+In August 2018, Italian-American automaker Fiat Chrysler’s (FCAU) total Italy market sales were at ~24,700 vehicles units, a rise of ~2.6% YoY (year-over-year) but a massive sequential fall of 41%.
+By comparison, FCAU’s US market sales rose 10% YoY (year-over-year) to 193,718 vehicles in August.
+This was the fifth month in a row that the company’s total US sales witnessed positive YoY growth.
 Now, let’s take a closer look at some key highlights from Fiat’s home market sales.

-Fiat Chrysler Automobiles was formed in 2014 after the merger of American auto giant Chrysler and Italian auto company Fiat SpA.
+Fiat Chrysler Automobiles was formed in 2014 after the merger of American auto giant Chrysler and Italian auto company Fiat.
 The Italian-American company was listed on the NYSE on October 13, 2014.

-FCAU’s profit margins declined in the second quarter after rising on a YoY basis for the previous eight consecutive quarters.
-FCAU’s profit margins are still lower than its peers (IYK) Ford (F), General Motors (GM), and Toyota (TM).
-FCAU’s higher operations costs and worse manufacturing efficiencies are two key reasons for its lower profit margins.
-As a result, the company has been striving to improve its manufacturing efficiencies lately.
+Note that FCAU’s profit margins fell in the second quarter of 2018 after rising on a YoY basis for the past eight quarters.
+FCAU’s profit margins are still lower than its peers (IYK) such as Ford (F), General Motors (GM), and Toyota (TM).
+FCAU’s higher operations costs and worse manufacturing efficiencies are two of the key reasons for its lower profit margins.
+This is the reason why the company has been striving to improve its manufacturing efficiencies lately.

-In the final part of this series, we’ll see how Ford’s September sales looked in Europe.
+Next, we’ll see how Ford’s August 2018 sales were in Europe.